RicardoEscobarCarhartt/powerbi-automate/task/172717/README.md

 These loggers will handle logging of every other module they are imported in.

 The individual logger will handle saving the log messages into their respective log files, console and even a database using the SQL lite database engine.

+# Results

+Created the SQLite handler for the logging system to keep track of all logs on the system.
+This is used to save log info on a SQLite database besides the text files and console logs.